wright-jake/trees/README.md

 There are two general strategies for traversing trees:

-Breadth First Search (BFS), using a queue data structure, we scan through the tree level by level, following the order of height from top to bottom, we normally use this for levelorder traversal
+Breadth First Search (BFS), using a queue data structure, we scan through the tree level by level, following the order of height from top to bottom, we normally use this for levelorder traversal, queues work by first in first out (FIFO)

-Depth First Search (DFS), using a stack data structure, we adopt depth as the priority, starting at the root and reaching all the way down to a certain leaf, then back to the root to reach another branch, we normally use this for preorder, inorder and postorder traversal
+Depth First Search (DFS), using a stack data structure, we adopt depth as the priority, starting at the root and reaching all the way down to a certain leaf, then back to the root to reach another branch, we normally use this for preorder, inorder and postorder traversal, stacks work by last in first out (LIFO)